KaixuanLi-ECNU/kaixuanli-ecnu.github.io/_pages/about.md

 # 🎖 Honors and Awards
+* The distinguished Ph.D. thesis at the College of Information Technology, East China Normal University, 2025.
 * Outstanding Graduate of Shanghai, 2025.
 * "Outstanding Student Youth" Award （学生杰出青年）@SEI, East China Normal University, 2025.
 * The President Scholarship of East China Normal University (Graduate), 2024.